 Percutaneous Nephrostomy

-Percutaneous nephrostomy, is a procedure that is performed to drain urine from a kidney.
-It is often performed when a ureter is blocked and urine cannot leave the kidneys as it normally does.
-A percutaneous nephrostomy allows the kidney to function properly and protects it from further damage.
-It also helps to clear any infection.
+Percutaneous nephrostomy is performed to drain urine from a kidney.
+It is usually performed when a ureter is blocked, and urine cannot leave the kidney as it normally does.
+A percutaneous nephrostomy allows the kidney to function properly, and protects it from further damage.
+It also helps to clear up infection.

-Candidates for percutaneous nephrostomy may have kidney stones that are blocking the ureter or bladder.
-In addition, individuals that may require a percutaneous nephrostomy may include those who have:
+Possible candidates for percutaneous nephrostomy have kidney stones that are blocking the ureter or bladder.
+Other possible candidates are those with the following:

 • Damage to the bladder or ureter